Body image, self-esteem and the influence of society

 It’s a cycle that breeds discontent.

 With such strong societal scrutiny it’s easy to see how the focus on how we look can slide into the dark side – negative body image.
+How developing mindfulness can nourish the best of who we are.

 The greater our discontent with how we measure up when compared to the societal or media supported norms, the more negative our body image, and the greater the risk for extreme weight or body control behaviours occurs.
 We’re talking…